Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 • Shoulder Extension

-1. Attach the resistance band to a secure anchor above your head.
+1. Attach the resistance band to a stable anchor above your head.
 This could be a pull-up bar, a hook, or a tree branch if you are outside.

 2. Stand tall, reach up, and grab the band with your left hand.

-3. Keeping your elbow straight, extend your arm backward towards your body pulling the band towards you.
+3. Keeping your elbow straight, extend your arm backward towards your body pulling the band towards you with control.

-4. Pause briefly at the bottom, feeling the tension in your arm and shoulder.
+4. Pause briefly at the bottom, noticing the resistance in your arm and shoulder.

 5. Stop pulling and return to the starting position.